-Do your eyes ever feel like this when you’re working?
+Do your eyes ever feel sore when you’re working?
 Well, the bad news is that you might have eye strain from staring at the computer screen for hours at a time.
 Studies show that even two hours of visually demanding computer work can result in dry eyes, blurred vision and eye-related pain and tiredness.

 The good news is that you can avoid this eye strain by following the 20-20-20 rule.
 Every 20 minutes, spend 20 seconds looking 20 feet (about 6 metres) away from the computer.
 This gives your eyes a chance to readjust to natural light and ensures you stay productive for longer.

-4. Stop multitasking by muting your phone
+4. Stop multitasking

 While multitasking might seem like a great way to kill two birds with one stone, it’s actually a massive productivity killer.
-In fact, mental blocks are created each time you switch between tasks, reducing productivity by as much as 40 percent.
+In fact, mental blocks are created each time you switch between tasks, reducing productivity by as much as 40%.
 That’s why you need to stop multitasking and remove distractions like your phone to boost your productivity.